grabcocque/lsmer/src/bptree/README.md

 ## Overview

-The B+ tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
-It's particularly well-suited for disk-based storage systems like LSM trees.
+The B+ tree is a self-balancing tree data structure that maintains sorted data and allows efficient operations.
+It provides searches, sequential access, insertions, and deletions in logarithmic time.
+This implementation is particularly well-suited for disk-based storage systems like LSM trees.

 ## Features